THE LILAC ZONE (Now being updated again!)

 So there you have it - my current wish list, which as some of you that may have frequented this site in the past have assuredly noticed, changes as time moves on and when/if I have success in locating and procuring these hard-to-find varieties.
 Much to the chagrin of my wife, as much as some lilacs come off of the wish list (usually because I was able to procur it), I do add on to the wish list as well as I observe new cultivars and fall in love with them.

-I have created this page in hopes that upon viewing, someone may be able to set me up with one of these.
-I realize that due to US importation laws that likely excludes a good majority of the lilacs that are on my list at this point but as far as the other lilacs are concerned, if you happen to have one of these or know how I could obtain one (without sending me to the poor-house in the process) take pity on a poor lilac addict and reach out!
-Feel free to email me using the "Contact" link above!
-As mentioned in the "Mission" section, I am slowly getting to the point that I can reciprocate, so perhaps we can help each other out!
+I have created this page in hopes that upon viewing, someone may be able to set me up with one or more of these.
+I realize that due to US importation laws that likely excludes a good majority of the lilacs that are on my list at this point, but I have learned never to rule out the possibility of obtaining a lilac on my wish list that I thought I would never be able to get!

 Despite the fact that we have limited space, I find that if I want a new lilac badly enough, I can get creative enough to find room for it without crowding the lilacs currently in our collection.
 At some point, I will have to stop...but there are still some lilacs out there that I would love to have, so maybe I'm not ready to stop just yet.
 One thing I have certainly been impressed with is people's willingness to share and/or help me obtain some of the harder-to-find cultivars!
 In this day and age of people being so focused on themselves, there still continues to be people out there that amaze me with their generosity!

 Many of the lilacs in my collection have started out as humble suckers sent to me by a generous individual which was essentially my lilac "benefactor", who I shall refer to as "LB".
-Unfortunately "LB" has now wisely retired and many of the lilacs listed below either were not in his collection or did not sucker for him.
+Unfortunately LB passed away over a year ago.
+He was such a sweet and generous man and I have him to thank for being able to enjoy so many beautiful varieties.
+LB undoubtedly would have shared the lilacs listed below with me, but they were either not in his collection or did not sucker for him.

 I remain on a quest to obtain the lilacs below: